A Race Against Time

 Beating the Odds

 Jana and her husband were so excited when they learned she was pregnant with twins.
-One of the twins, Whit, was so vibrant and wiggly at Jana’s 24-week ultrasound that it was hard to grasp what they were told by a high-risk obstetrician afterwards.
+One of the twins, Whit, was so active at Jana’s 24-week ultrasound that it was hard to grasp what they were told by a high-risk obstetrician afterwards.

 Hope for Lydia Texas Children's